 How to Link all tasks in order

-- All the highlighted tasks are now linked as predecessors.
+- All the tasks are now linked as predecessors from the top down.

 How to adjust a single tasks predecessor